 - Please respect the artwork located throughout the Gardens by not touching, climbing, hanging on or kicking the artwork.

 - Students are not allowed in the Gift Shop.

 - Buses may park along the west side of York Street between 11th Ave. and 9th Ave.
 Do not block the RTD bus stop.
 Buses may stay parked here for the duration of your visit.

 - If this space is full, buses may drop students off at the RTD bus stop and then park elsewhere.
 Buses should not park in any of the surrounding neighborhoods.
 Acceptable locations to park are Josephine Street, Congress Park and Cheesman Park.

-- Please do allow buses to load or unload students from a traffic lane along York Street.
+- Please do not allow buses to load or unload students from a traffic lane along York Street.